hiekata-lab/Python_Computer_Simulation/slide_SSM.md

 ### **5.3.
 Virtual grounding**
 - **Grounding** is a method to collect data for modeling by questionnaire or survey.
-- Virtual grounding is another method of creating virtual world to have participants make decisions there and collecting data for modeling, when questionnaires and surveys are not available.
+- Virtual grounding is another method of creating virtual world to have participants make decisions there and collecting data for modeling...
-- An example of situation requiring virtual grounding
-  - Modeling behavior of the visitors at Disney Land requires comprehensive data of the visitors, such as movement log and perchase history.
-  - But the theme park does not allow to take questionnaires nor put GPS on the visitors there.
+  - when questionnaires and surveys are not available.
+  - when modeling situations that rarely occur.
+  - when modeling situations threatening the participants.
 - How to set parameters by virtual grounding?
   1. Extract qualitative characteristics of agents from a terget system to determine the behavior structures of the agents with accepted existing models, such as **multinomial logit model (多項ロジットモデル)**.
   2. Collect participants to make decisions in the virtual situation.
-  3. Estimate the values of parameters based on the data with methods corresponding to the models adopted at Step 1, such as **maximum likelihood estimation (最尤推定)** for multinomial logit model.
+  3. Estimate the values of parameters based on the data with methods corresponding to the models adopted at Step 1, such as **maximum likelihood estimation (最尤推定)**.
+- You can refer to the textbook for an example of modeling visitors' behavior at Disney Land by virtual grounding.

 ---